vizzuhq/ipyvizzu/README.md

 ## About The Project

-ipyvizzu is an animated charting tool for [Jupyter](https://jupyter.org), [Google Colab](https://colab.research.google.com), [Databricks](https://docs.databricks.com/notebooks), [Kaggle](https://www.kaggle.com/code) and [Deepnote](https://deepnote.com)
+`ipyvizzu` is an animated charting tool for [Jupyter](https://jupyter.org), [Google Colab](https://colab.research.google.com), [Databricks](https://docs.databricks.com/notebooks), [Kaggle](https://www.kaggle.com/code) and [Deepnote](https://deepnote.com)
-notebooks among other platforms. ipyvizzu enables data scientists and analysts to utilize animation for storytelling with data using Python.
-It's built on the open-source Javascript/C++ charting library [Vizzu](https://github.com/vizzuhq/vizzu-lib).
+notebooks among other platforms. `ipyvizzu` enables data scientists and analysts to utilize animation for storytelling with data using `Python`.
+It's built on the open-source `JavaScript`/`C++` charting library [Vizzu](https://github.com/vizzuhq/vizzu-lib).

-**There is a new extension of ipyvizzu, [ipyvizzu-story](https://vizzuhq.github.io/ipyvizzu-story/)** with which the animated charts can be presented right from the notebooks.
-Since ipyvizzu-story's syntax is a bit different to ipyvizzu's, we suggest you to start from the [ipyvizzu-story repo](https://github.com/vizzuhq/ipyvizzu-story) if you're interested in using animated charts to present your findings live or to share your presentation as an HTML file.
+**There is a new extension of `ipyvizzu`, [ipyvizzu-story](https://vizzuhq.github.io/ipyvizzu-story/)** with which the animated charts can be presented right from the notebooks.
+Since `ipyvizzu-story`'s syntax is a bit different to `ipyvizzu`'s, we suggest you to start from the [ipyvizzu-story repo](https://github.com/vizzuhq/ipyvizzu-story) if you're interested in using animated charts to present your findings live or to share your presentation as an HTML file.

-Similarly to Vizzu, ipyvizzu utilizes a generic dataviz engine that generates many types of charts and seamlessly animates between them.
+Similarly to `Vizzu`, `ipyvizzu` utilizes a generic dataviz engine that generates many types of charts and seamlessly animates between them.
 It is designed for building animated data stories as it enables showing different perspectives of the data that the viewers can easily follow.

 Main features:

 - Designed with animation in focus;
 - Defaults based on data visualization guidelines;
-- Works with Pandas dataframe, while also JSON and inline data input is available;
+- Works with `Pandas` dataframe, while also `JSON` and inline data input is available;
 - Auto scrolling feature to keep the actual chart in position while executing multiple cells.